Audio Describer

 Not sure where to start with audio description?

 Would like to improve or adapt your current access services?
 Interested in integrating audio description into your production as part of the performance?
-I can provide tailored advice on audio description from a very basic introduction to AD right through to coming into the rehearsal room to help create integrated overt and /or covert description embedded into your show.
+I can provide creative consultation and tailored advice on audio description from a very basic introduction to AD right through to coming into the rehearsal room to help create integrated overt and /or covert description embedded into your show.
 Working with visually impaired colleagues, these services can be moulded to fit your requirements.

 Get in Touch